BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

     C-->D
 ```

 Because your computer never holds seeds, you don't need to do the same extensive work securing it as you might have with previous generations of signing devices.
 However, it's best to use a computer that you're careful with.
-If you have a computer that's not used much, and especially one that's not used for web browsing, that's a good choice[^10].
+If you have a computer that's not used much, and especially one that's not used for web browsing, that's a good choice[^computer].

 ***Transaction Coordinator Instructions:***